Sonnet 383

 That soothe the souls of wayward vagabonds;

-There laughter joined and in locked step and stride,
+There laughter joined and locked in step and stride,

 Found secret places hope and love abide.